aburgasser/splat/README.md

 sp = splat.loadSpectrum(filename='myspectrum.fits',local=True)
 ```

-Note that this file must currently conform to the standard that the first column is
+Note that this file must conform to the standard of the SPL data: the first column is
 wavelength in microns, second column flux in f_lambda units, third column (optional) is
-flux uncertainty
+flux uncertainty.

 * To display the spectrum, use plotSpectrum